Ah Quon McElrath: Communism links

 In 1971, the FBI released information naming the Central Committee of the Communist Party USA in Hawaii.
 Aside from McElrath, the list included Jack Hall, Jack Denichi Kimoto, John Reinecke, and Robert McElrath.
 Hall, Kimoto, Reinecke, and four others were put on trial for violating the Smith Act.

 Retirement

 After retirement, McElrath continued to advocate for the poor, women's rights, education, and health care.
-For two years after retirement she worked with the Villers Foundation to improve the SSI program.
-She also served on the Board of Regents at the University of Hawaii, and helped to create the Ethnic Studies department there.
-McElrath received an honorary doctorate from the University in 1988 and the UH Founders Alumni Association Lifetime Achievement Award in 2004.
+For two years after retirement she worked with the Villers Foundation to improve the Supplemental Security Income program.
+She also served on the Board of Regents at the University of Hawaiʻi, and helped to create the Ethnic Studies department there.
+McElrath received an honorary doctorate from the university in 1988 and the UH Founders Alumni Association Lifetime Achievement Award in 2004.